SH20RAJ/coolshade/README.md

 # India's Cultural Heritage and Tourism Platform

 This project is designed to showcase the rich cultural heritage and traditions of India, providing a platform for tourists to discover and explore local foods, drinks, cultural aspects, and tourist spots in various regions.
-It allows locals and tourists to contribute verified information to create an authentic and immersive experience for users.
+It allows natives and tourists to contribute verified information to create an authentic and immersive experience for users.

 ### Project Overview

 This web-based platform has two main goals:
 1. **For Tourists**: Help tourists discover authentic local foods, drinks, special places, and cultural experiences from various regions of India.
-It provides real and verified information directly from locals and tourists who have visited the area.
+It provides real and verified information directly from natives and tourists who have visited the area.
-2. **For Locals**: Enable locals to share their knowledge and contribute content related to their region's culture, food, drinks, and places.
+2. **For Natives**: Enable natives to share their knowledge and contribute content related to their region's culture, food, drinks, and places.
 They help verify and validate information for tourists.

 ### Key Features

-- **User Profiles and Contributions**: Users (locals and tourists) create accounts, upload information on foods, drinks, places to visit, and cultural practices.
+- **User Profiles and Contributions**: Users (natives and tourists) create accounts, upload information on foods, drinks, places to visit, and cultural practices.
-- **Verification System**: Content is verified by both locals and tourists to ensure accuracy and authenticity.
+- **Verification System**: Content is verified by both natives and tourists to ensure accuracy and authenticity.
 - **Search and Filter**: Tourists can search by city or region and view categorized content on foods, drinks, places, and culture.
 - **Comments & Feedback**: A comment section allows users to share their experiences or provide additional input on posts.
 - **Interactive Map**: A dynamic map that highlights cultural spots and places of interest in proximity to the user.